Complaints Handling Improvement Program – at a glance

 - Complaints are managed promptly, effectively and consistently, with regard to any complaint history.

 1 January 2017

 The department launched the revised complaints handling policy and procedures as part of our complaints handling improvement program.

-The Complaints Handling Improvement Program is a two-phase program that was endorsed by the Secretaries of all 10 principal departments in July 2016.
+The Complaints Handling Improvement Program was endorsed by the Secretaries of all 10 principal departments in July 2016.
 A project team at the Employee Performance and Conduct Directorate has been coordinating the department’s participation in the program.

 The department's initiatives under the Complaints Handling Improvement Program are monitored by the Customer Service Council.
 This whole-of-government group meets quarterly to review each cluster’s progress against its commitments.